Alan B. Miller

 Alan B. Miller (born August 17, 1937) is an American businessman who is the founder of Universal Health Services, and currently serves as the company's executive chairman.
 Miller founded the company in 1979 and it has grown to become a large provider of hospital and healthcare services in the US and the UK.
-In 2022, UHS had revenues of $13.4 billion.
-In September 2020, UHS announced that, consistent with the company's long-standing succession plan, Alan B. Miller would step down as CEO.
+In September 2020, UHS announced that Miller would step down as CEO.

 Early years

 Miller was born in Brooklyn, New York City, New York on August 17, 1937.
 His father owned a dry cleaner store and his mother worked for a millinery company.
 As a youth, Miller enjoyed playing sports and worked for a delivery clerk for a grocery store.
 He also worked for Western Union.